servo/servo/README.md

 ## The Servo Parallel Browser Project

-Servo currently builds on Mac OS X and Linux.
-Since the Rust language is currently in flux, you will need the bleeding-edge (Git master) version of the Rust compiler.
+Servo is a web browser engine written in the Rust language.
+It is currently developed on OS X and Linux.

+Note: Servo requires a bleeding-edge version of Rust.
+Sometimes this means working off of the Rust _master_ branch; sometimes this means the _incoming_ branch.
+Because Rust is still undergoing major changes the Servo build is very often broken.
+Somebody in #servo or #rust will usually know what magic is required to make Servo build on any given day.
+Good luck!

 ### Prerequisites